kokkos/ProgrammingGuide/design.md

 <!-- TODO: Maybe explain this a little more verbosely.-->
 The above snippet creates a 4 by 2 matrix sub-view of `my_tens` where the entries `i, j` correspond to index 2 in the first dimension of `my_tens`, index `i` in the second dimension, `j+2` in the third dimension, and `0` in the fourth dimension.
-This relatively verbose syntax for slicing was preferred over other approaches because slicing needs can vary substantially across different domains and domain-specific syntax can quite easily be built on top of this verbose and explicit syntax.
+This relatively verbose syntax for slicing was preferred over other approaches, because slicing needs can vary substantially across different domains.
+Domain-specific syntax can easily be built on top of `subspan`.

 Just as `std::string` is actually a C++ alias for `std::basic_string`\cite{wg21_is_14882:2017,cppreference_string_view}, `std::mdspan` is an alias for `std::basic_mdspan`.
 <!-- TODO: Be careful about using the terms customization points, abstractions.
 What term should we use for what the Allocator paramter of vector is?
 Figure out what Stepanov calls it.-->
 Whereas `std::mdspan` only provides control over the scalar type and the extents, `std::basic_mdspan` exposes more customization points.
 <!-- TODO: s/accessor policy/accessor -->
 It is templated on four parameters: the scalar type, the extents object, the layout, and the accessor.
-In the following sections, we will describe these parameters and their utility in achieving higher performance or better portability.
+In the following sections, we will describe these parameters and their value in improving performance or increasing portability.

 ## Extents Class Template